-On September 29, 2016 the Company entered into a subscription agreement for a financing, with an affiliate of Greenstone Resources L.P. ("Greenstone"), for total gross proceeds of \$14.0 million.
-The financing consisted of a private placement of common shares (the "Private Placement") at CDN\$0.45 per share for gross proceeds of \$10.0 million and the sale of a 1% gross revenue royalty on the Gunnison Copper Project (the "Royalty Financing") for gross proceeds of US\$4.0 million.
+On September 29, 2016, the Company entered into a subscription agreement for a financing, with an affiliate of Greenstone Resources L.P. ("Greenstone"), for total gross proceeds of \$14.0 million.
+The financing consisted of a private placement of common shares (the "2016 Private Placement") at CAD\$0.45 per share for gross proceeds of \$10.0 million and the sale of a 1% GRR on the Gunnison Copper Project (the "Royalty Financing") for gross proceeds of US\$4.0 million.

-The Private Placement and Royalty Financing closed on November 23, 2016 and the Company received gross proceeds of \$14.0 million from Greenstone.
-Pursuant to the Private Placement, Greenstone purchased, by way of a treasury offering, common shares of the Company at a price of CDN\$0.45 per common share for total gross proceeds of US\$10.0 million.
-Settlement occurred in United States dollars and the exact number of common shares issued was determined based on a CDN\$/US\$ exchange rate of CDN\$1.00 being equal to \$0.77 (the "Exchange Rate").
-Based on the Exchange Rate, upon closing of the Private Placement, Greenstone holds a total of 84,410,897 common shares, which represented approximately 50.4% of the Company's issued and outstanding common shares at the time of closing.
-Upon the closing of the Royalty Financing and after taking into consideration Greenstone's previously existing 2% gross revenue royalty, Greenstone owns a 3% gross revenue royalty on the Gunnison Project.
+The 2016 Private Placement and Royalty Financing closed on November 23, 2016 and the Company received gross proceeds of \$14.0 million from Greenstone.
+Pursuant to the 2016 Private Placement, Greenstone purchased, by way of a treasury offering, common shares of the Company at a price of CAD\$0.45 per common share for total gross proceeds of US\$10.0 million.
+Settlement occurred in United States dollars and the exact number of common shares issued was determined based on a CAD\$/US\$ exchange rate of CAD\$1.00 being equal to \$0.77 (the "Exchange Rate").
+Based on the Exchange Rate, upon closing of the 2016 Private Placement, Greenstone acquired 28,860,028 common shares.
+After the closing of the 2016 Private Placement, Greenstone holds a total of 84,410,897 common shares, which represented approximately 50.4% of the Company's issued and outstanding common shares at the time of closing.
+Upon the closing of the Royalty Financing and after taking into consideration Greenstone's previously existing 2% GRR, Greenstone owns a 3% GRR on the Gunnison Project.